superkor/TIC_Software_Challenge_S25/turtlebot4_sim_docker/README.md

   ```bash
   sudo usermod -aG docker $USER
   ```
-- Restart the VM by clicking player in the top left then power.
+- Restart the VM by clicking player in the top right power button, Power Off/Log Out, Restart.

 - Once the VM has restarted open the terminal and type groups making sure docker is there:
   ```bash